The Encyclopaedia: S-Z

 Westminster Hall hammer-beam roof

-The colossal royal hall of William Rufus (comp.
-1099) had stood for nearly three centuries on Thorney Island, west along the strand from the City of London, when in the early 1390s Richard II decided to erase its by then passé design.
 The form of the eleventh-century carpentry is unknown.
 Recent academics have forcefully argued for a boarded, scarfed tie-beam roof.
 But it may well have been of aisled construction, of arcade posts, arcade plates and common rafters.
 This was a type of structure (the arcade posts sometimes substituted by stone piers) that was to persist in high-status halls soon after the completion of Rufus’s hall and for the following two-and-a-half centuries (for examples: the royal house at Cheddar (early C12); Leicester Castle (c.
 1150); Farnham Castle (mid C12); the Bishop’s Palace, Hereford (1179); Henry II’s great hall at Clarendon (c.
 1181); Oakham Castle, Rutland (1180-90); the hall at Winchester Castle (early C13)).

 But by the beginning of the fourteenth century taste in seigneurial and royal halls had moved on.
 Wealthy patrons had developed a liking for the open hall, uncluttered by aisle posts.
 Examples of this trend for the elimination of aisle posts are: the great hall of the Archbishop of Canterbury’s palace at Mayfield, East Sussex (c.
 1330); Penshurst Place, Kent (c.
 1341) constructed for the London merchant and financier Sir John Pultenay; the great hall at Windsor Castle built for Edward III (c.
 1362); and probably the great hall of Kenilworth Castle, Warwickshire, constructed for John of Gaunt in the 1380s.
 For a hall designed to display his divinely ordained regality, King Richard II would demand the apotheosis of any new architectural trends and technical advances.
-But how then was 'the disposer of the King’s works touching the art or mystery of carpentry', Hugh Herland, to manage the vast span of Westminster Hall of nearly 69ft (21m) without any supportive aisle posts?
+But how was 'the disposer of the King’s works touching the art or mystery of carpentry', Hugh Herland, supposed to manage the vast span of Westminster Hall of nearly 69ft (21m) without any supportive aisle posts?

 In considering the challenge of the widest span of any English medieval structure, Herland must have dismissed a number of options early on.
 Oak tie beams of a double-framed roof at around seventy-five feet in length (to allow them to sit securely on the wall head), each weighing approximately twelve tons, would have been impossible to source, constructionally inconvenient and - eliminating any prospect of soaring verticality to the roof - aesthetically unthinkable.
 Crucks, including base-crucks, of such massive dimensions would similarly be impossible to locate, and besides, full crucks perhaps smacked of the bucolic.
 An arch-braced roof is an attractive open roof form, and was being used to enrich fourteenth-century buildings of prestige.
 But arch-braced trusses are inherently poor at resisting lateral thrust, and to span the enormous space at Westminster with such a structure would be unconscionably risky.
 The hammer-beam roof was Herland’s only option: hammer-beam construction supplies aesthetic possibilities not found in other frames; it is a form of structure which inherently uses shorter timbers, thus avoiding timber supply problems; and, as a system of buttressed opposing brackets, it offers a degree of structural stability.